 - Devote more time towards making sales

-These are big benefits that you can’t afford to ignore.
-If you are not repurposing your content, you are missing out on a huge opportunity for your business.
+These are significant benefits that you can’t afford to ignore.
+To put more bluntly: if you’re not repurposing your content, you’re missing out on a massive opportunity for your business.

-Now that you know why you should be doing it, let’s look at 40 different ways to repurpose your blog posts…
+Now that you know why you should be repurposing content, let’s look at 35 different ways to make your old content brand new again.

 Syndicate Your Posts